andresbonil/smogon-usage-parser/README.md

 # Smogon Usage Parser Discord Bot

-This project utilizes the information from Griffin Ledingham's Smogon Usage Parser to create an interactive Discord bot, utilizing discord.py, which displays Pokemon information and usage statistics based on information obtained through the original application.
+This project utilizes the information from Griffin Ledingham's Smogon Usage Parser to create an interactive Discord bot, in discord.py, which displays Pokemon information and usage statistics.

 # Usage